 Your attention is particularly drawn to this clause.

-8.1 Nothing in the Contract limits any liability which cannot legally be limited, including but not limited to liability for death or personal injury caused by negligence; and fraud or fraudulent misrepresentation.
+9.1 Nothing in the Contract limits any liability which cannot legally be limited, including but not limited to liability for death or personal injury caused by negligence; and fraud or fraudulent misrepresentation.

-8.2 Subject to clause 8.1, our total liability to you shall not exceed the amount of the Commission.
+9.2 Subject to clause 8.1, our total liability to you shall not exceed the amount of the Commission.
 Our total liability includes liability in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract.

-8.3 Subject to clause 8.1, we shall have no liability to you under or in connection with this Contract in respect of:
+9.3 We shall have no liability to you under or in connection with this Contract in respect of:

 a) Loss of profits;

 b) Loss of sales or business;